appscode-cloud/docs/docs/platform/guides/database-management/tls.md

 # Configure TLS

-This guide explains how to use the **TLS Configure** interface to manage TLS settings for your database.
-You can update TLS certificates, rotate existing ones, or remove TLS entirely — all managed through a `OpsRequest` that is applied safely to your cluster.
+Manage TLS settings for your database.
+You can update TLS certificates, rotate existing ones, or remove TLS entirely — all managed through a `OpsRequest` applied to your cluster.

 ---

 ## 1. Getting Started

-To begin, select **TLS Configure** from the **Operations** section in the left sidebar.

-You will land on the **TLS Configure** form, which is divided into the following sections:
+Select **TLS Configure** from the **Operations** section in the left sidebar.
+The **TLS Configure** form is divided into the following sections:

 - **TLS Operation** — Choose the type of TLS action to perform.
 - **Remove TLS** — Toggle to strip TLS from the database entirely.